 Being around an appropriate peer group empowers teens and they develop a sense of self-confidence many haven’t felt before.
 Beyond Akeela sets teens up for success away from the familiarity of their home routines, which allows them to feel a true sense of accomplishment.
 Through practicing all these skills in a college environment, they develop an awareness of where they are thriving, and areas they need some additional support in.

 College and Job Readiness:

 Beyond Akeela provides organic opportunities for young adults to practice their independence and develop skills for a socially successful transition to college.
 A caring group of adult staff members provide honest and empathetic advice about post-secondary options.
-We engage with educational consultants and college professors to give advice about the application process and gain exposure to college course expectations.
-Community service work and internships are supervised by volunteer coordinators and staff who share feedback and job coaching during and after service opportunities.
-Career services on campus helps lead sessions on mock interviews, resume building, and career exploration to increase our teens’ confidence as they head into the workforce.
+Campers engage with college faculty to gain insights on the college application process, college course expectations, and accessing accommodations in college.

 Community service opportunities are supervised by volunteer coordinators and staff who share feedback and job coaching during and after service opportunities.
 Curriculum sessions on mock interviews and resume building help teens prepare for future job applications.